-7.3.1 Mental Health Services
+Mental Health Services

 Healthy Michigan Plan covers Inpatient and Outpatient Mental Health Services.
-Please contact the access department of your local community mental health office as identified in Section 5 of this handbook.
+Please contact the access department of your local community mental health office as identified in this handbook.
 You can discuss what services may be available to you from the CMH system.
 Your Healthy Michigan Plan may have other services and providers available to you outside of the CMH system depending on the current severity of your situation.

-7.3.2 Substance Use Services
+Substance Use Services

-Healthy Michigan Plan covers Inpatient and Outpatient Substance Use Disorder Services.
-As identified in Section 5 of this handbook, you can call your local CMH or any network service providers to discuss what services may be available to you.
-There may be some services in which your eligibility will be determined directly by the SWMBH Access System and you are welcome to call SWMBH SUD Access at 800-781-0353.
+Healthy Michigan Plan covers Inpatient and Outpatient Substance Use Disorder (SUD) Services.
+As identified in this handbook, you can call your local CMH or any network service providers to discuss what services may be available to you.
+There may be some services in which your eligibility will be determined directly by the SWMBH Access System and you are welcome to call SWMBH SUD Access at 1-800-781-0353.

-7.4 Medicaid Health Plan or Healthy Michigan Plan Medical Services
+Medicaid Health Plan or Healthy Michigan Plan Medical Services

-If you receive Medicaid you may be entitled to additional medical services that are not listed previously in this handbook.
+If you receive Medicaid or Healthy Michigan Plan you may be entitled to other medical services not listed above.
 Services necessary to maintain your physical health are provided or ordered by your primary care doctor.
-If you receive Community Mental Health services, your local community behavioral health services program will work with your primary care doctor to coordinate your physical and behavioral health services.
+If you receive Community Mental Health services, your local community mental health services program will work with your primary care doctor to coordinate your physical and behavioral health services.
 If you do not have a primary care doctor, your local community mental health services program can help you find one.